-For Grading Period 1, the minimum number of grades in secondary has been reduced to (3) major grades and (6) daily grades to support the transition to online learning.
-In addition, the minimum number of grades for Elementary has been reduced to (5) daily and (2) major for ELA, Reading, and Math.
-Additionally, Elementary Science and Social Studies grades were reduced to (4) daily and (2) major.
-To support the transition to F2F and minimize disruptions to grading and student averages, teachers will stop submitting grades on October 2nd (Secondary) and October 7th (Elementary).
+For Grading Period 1, the minimum number of grades in secondary has been reduced to three (3) major grades and six (6) daily grades to support the transition to online learning.
+In addition, the minimum number of grades for elementary has been reduced to five (5) daily and two (2) major for ELA, Reading, and Math.
+Additionally, elementary Science and Social Studies grades were reduced to four (4) daily and two (2) major.
+To support the transition to F2F and minimize disruptions to grading and student averages, teachers will stop submitting grades on October 2nd (secondary) and October 7th (elementary).

-Elementary Grading Adjustments - 1st Nine Weeks:
+Elementary Grading Adjustments - First Nine Weeks:

-Secondary Grading Adjustments - 1st Nine Weeks:
+Secondary Grading Adjustments - First Nine Weeks:

 Beginning in the second grading period, year-long adjustments have been made to the grading standard operating procedures to provide teachers with some space to collect grade data from students while balancing continued transitions throughout the school year.
-The adjustments made to procedures reflect a reduction in the number of grades for elementary content areas for science and social studies in Grades 2 - 5 and an overall reduction in all secondary content areas in the number of grades.
+The adjustments made to procedures reflect a reduction in the number of grades for elementary content areas for science and social studies in Grades 2 through 5 and an overall reduction in all secondary content areas in the number of grades.

-- In Grades 2nd 5th, grades will be reported using a numerical average based on a minimum of (9) grades in Reading, Writing, and Math per grading period and a minimum of (6) grades in Science and Social Studies.
-In Reading, Writing, and Math students should receive (3) major and (6) daily grades.
-In Social Studies and Science students should receive (2) major and (4) daily grades. - In Grades 6th 12th, grades will be reported using a numerical average based on a minimum of (9) grades per course per grading period.
-In each course, students should receive (3) major and (6) daily grades
+- In Grades 2nd- 5th, grades will be reported using a numerical average based on a minimum of nine (9) grades in Reading, Writing, and Math per grading period and a minimum of six (6) grades in Science and Social Studies.
+In Reading, Writing, and Math students should receive three (3) major and six (6) daily grades.
+In Social Studies and Science students should receive two (2) major and four (4) daily grades. - In Grades 6th 12th, grades will be reported using a numerical average based on a minimum of nine (9) grades per course per grading period.
+In each course, students should receive three (3) major and six (6) daily grades